The Rust in the Lock

 His comments have stayed with me.
 Could I ever hope to be so free in my writing?
 Could I just smoosh words onto the page, trusting that my body knows better than my mind what direction to take?

-Let me drag you into this question, Gentle Reader – could you follow my neighbor’s example?
-Could you let your body discover new choreography, new color combinations, new metaphors, without letting your judgmental mind get in the way?
+And what about you, Gentle Reader – could you follow my neighbor’s example?
+Could you let your body discover new approaches to your work without letting your judgmental mind get in the way?

-If we can, then our creative acts will become exciting adventures in curiosity.
-If we can, we will return to some of the spontaneity of childhood when we first became delighted by the possibilities of color, words, music, acting, dancing, and molding clay.
-And curiosity is key.
-I truly believe it is the natural antidote – the universal solvent – of creative blocks.
+some of the spontaneity of childhood when we first became delighted by the possibilities of words and stories.
+A playful curiosity is the key.
+I truly believe that it is the natural antidotes-- the universal solvent of the goo that gums up our creativity.

 Will you join me in an experiment?
-Let’s agree to set aside one work session to begin with a smoosh – a spontaneous dab, sentence, gesture, image – whatever suits our work.
+Let’s agree to set aside one work session to begin with a smoosh – a spontaneous word, phrase, sentence, image – whatever suits our work.
 Then, in a mood of innocent, child-like curiosity, let’s follow our smoosh without judgment or control.
+And if we enjoy the experiment, let's do it again... often

 I promise to do it.
 Will you?
 I hope so.
 And if you do, drop me a line to tell me how your smooshing experiment went.
 Write to me at firstname.lastname@example.org